Literary-Insights/blog/src/content/blog/How to Price Effectively_ A Guide for Managers and Entrepreneurs - Utpal Dholakia.txt-1.md

 ---
-title: "How to Price Effectively_ A Guide for Managers and Entrepreneurs - Utpal Dholakia"
+title: "How to Price Effectively A Guide for Managers and Entrepreneurs - Utpal Dholakia"
-slug: how-to-price-effectively_-a-guide-for-managers-and-entrepreneurs-utpal-dholakia
+slug: how-to-price-effectively-a-guide-for-managers-and-entrepreneurs-utpal-dholakia
 tags:
   - book-summary
 excerpt: ""